Malmö University Master in Criminology

 Key Summary

-You will independently, critically, and systematically analyze complex topics relevant to social and behavioral science with a focus on criminology.
+You will independently, critically, and systematically analyse complex topics relevant to social and behavioural science with a focus on criminology.
 Students from a variety of fields and cultural backgrounds make up the classroom environment, and you are encouraged to discuss subjects in both a Swedish and an international context.

-The Department of Criminology specializes in the areas of risk assessment, prevention, geography and crime, juvenile offending, criminal careers; and victimology.
+The Department of Criminology specialises in the areas of risk assessment, prevention, geography and crime, juvenile offending, criminal careers, and victimology.
 The department also hosts guest researchers from both Swedish and international universities for our students to broaden their perspectives.
 Students receive supervision while writing their thesis and have the opportunity to explore research topics of their choosing.
-This is a chance for students to establish contact with employers and identify new research projects that meet the needs of society and the student’s future careers.
+This is a chance for students to establish contact with employers and identify new research projects that meet the needs of society and the students’ future careers.

 If you have not studied criminology before